 Only second to Twinkies, Little Debbie Swiss Rolls were an absolute childhood favorite.
-And the only thing better than a little Swiss Roll Cake is a Giant Swiss Roll Cake!
+And the only thing better than a little Swiss Roll Cake is a giant Swiss Roll!

 Scrumptious chocolate cake rolled around a cream filling, then covered in rich fudge, this dessert is always a crowd pleaser.

-Making a Chocolate Roll Cake is not difficult at all, there are just a few critical steps that cannot be tampered with to ensure optimal results.
-(You can bypass all the photos and instruction by scrolling to the end for the video and printable written instructions, if you prefer!)
+Making a chocolate swiss roll cake is not difficult at all, there are just a few critical steps that cannot be tampered with to ensure optimal results.
+Here’s a summary:

 First, you will need to make the chocolate cake batter (easy!); bake it, roll it in a clean tea towel, and set it aside to cool completely.